UWDATA515/HW4/README.md

 Use a `__main__` block to run the tests (1pt).

 Note that the creation of data to test your function is up to you.
-Other than the example above, we do not provide a dataset.
+Other than the example above, we do not provide a dataset, but we HIGHLY recommend that you come up with a few more complicated examples on your own, because the example above will not exercise all the situations.

 ### 4. Implement `knn_regression` to calculate the k-nearest neighbors algorithm.

-(2 pts for algorithm, 1 pt for exceptions)
+(2 pts for algorithm, 2 pts for exceptions)

 We are not grading your homework based on computational complexity or on dimensionality larger than 4, so don't worry about inefficient algorithms.
 You may NOT use an existing library to do your k-nearest-neighbors calculation automatically.
+Do not do any rounding.

 At the end of this step, if you rerun the tests, your tests should now be passing.